zqfang/GSEApy/docs/introduction.rst

 **Note**: Enrichr uses a list of Entrez gene symbols as input.
 You should convert all gene names to uppercase.

-For example, both a list object and txt file are supported for ``enrchr`` API
+For example, both a list object and txt file are supported for ``enrichr`` API

 .. code:: python

-    # if you perfer to run gseapy.enrchr() inside python console, you could assign a list object to
+    # if you prefer to run gseapy.enrchr() inside python console, you could assign a list object to
     # gseapy like this.
     gene_list = ['SCARA3', 'LOC100044683', 'CMBL', 'CLIC6', 'IL13RA1', 'TACSTD2', 'DKKL1',
                     'CSF1', 'CITED1', 'SYNPO2L']